kelda/dksnap/README.md

 * Postgres

 It has a plugin architecture making it easy to add more databases in the future.
-Furthermore for containers that aren't among the supported databases, it can fall back to capturing the filesystem.
+Furthermore, for containers that aren't among the supported databases, it can fall back to capturing the filesystem.

 #### Docker Images